LilDarkin/Activities/README.md

 # NOTE
-For Laboratory 1 Ex 2 : Download your OWN image to work :)
+1. For Laboratory 1 Ex 2 : Download your OWN image to work :)
+2. Laboratory 2 is working, thanks to google 😂❤